fpsvogel/reading/README.md

 Because I love reading and keeping track of my reading, but I don't like the limitations of Goodreads and similar sites.
 In particular:

 - I don't like going into a site or app every time I want to make a small change such as adding a note.
 I find it much faster to edit a plain text file which I always have open on my computer, or which I can quickly pull up on my phone via a Dropbox-syncing text editor (I use the Android app [Simple Text](https://play.google.com/store/apps/details?id=simple.text.dropbox)).
 - I don't like being limited to a database of existing book metadata.
-In Goodreads you can add new titles to their database, but that is cumbersome.
+In Goodreads you can add new titles to their database, but it's cumbersome.
 Plus, it's nice to be able to track items other than books.
 - On Goodreads, my reading data is theirs, not mine.

 So I started tracking my reading and notes directly in a CSV file.
 Then a problem arose: how to share my reading log with friends?
 I'm sure they wouldn't want to wade through my massive CSV file.